-Summary
+Chapter 7 Summary

 The behavior of underlying event was studied in 30 distributions sensitive to these effects and constructed from primary charged particles.
 The approach was similar as in previous analysis by defining few regions in an azimuthal plane perpendicular to the beam pipe using a track with the highest transverse momentum in an event with p_T above 1 GeV.

 To obtain particle level information, observables were corrected by weights to account for trigger, vertex and track reconstruction efficiency.
 Additional correction called HBOM were performed as well.
-This correction helped to improve the non-closure from particle level except few first bins in distributions plotted as a function of $p_T lead$.
+This correction helped to achieve more precise corrections to particle level.
 The data were corrected for this non-closure.
-As systematic uncertainties were taken material modeling, contribution of secondaries, non-closure and number of HBOM iteration.
+Systematic uncertainties are constructed from material modeling, contribution of non primary particles, non-closure and difference between the number of HBOM iteration.